Kansas City Southern revenue jumps 37% as freight volumes rebound

-July 16 (Reuters) - Kansas City Southern (KSU.N), which has agreed to be taken over by Canadian National Railway Co (CNR.TO), on Friday reported a 37% jump in quarterly revenue, as a recovery from the pandemic-led downturn boosted freight volumes and fuel surcharges.
+(Reuters) -Kansas City Southern, which has agreed to be taken over by Canadian National Railway Co, on Friday reported a 37% jump in quarterly revenue, as a recovery from the pandemic-led downturn boosted freight volumes and fuel surcharges.

 Revenue rose to $749.5 million in the second quarter, in line with the average analyst estimate of $750.08 million, according to IBES data from Refinitiv.